 It lasted for maybe a month or two, because all of a sudden it got to the media and then you saw people getting taken to court for it.
 So I was like, okay, I’m not going to bring this stuff in any more.
 That was the end of that.
 I didn’t see it as a long term thing.
 But it was my first taste of really being an entrepreneur where you can import stuff from China and resell it at a high profit margin.

 What kind of business did you go into after that?

 My first real business was actually an online store.
 I’d graduated high school so I was probably around twenty.
 I registered a sole proprietorship as I didn’t have enough money back then to do a corporation.
-It was called carbon-fiber-products.com and it specialised in products made out of carbon fibre for cars.
-It was when the whole Fast and Furious thing got started, and everyone was buying carbon fibre body kits and accessories.
+It was called carbon-fiber-products.com and it specialized in products made out of carbon fiber for cars.
+It was when the whole Fast and Furious thing got started, and everyone was buying carbon fiber body kits and accessories.
 This was around 2005, in Orange County, California.

 Some of the largest eBay sellers are in Southern California

 It was an industry I had connections in, as I’d been working for a company that manufactured aftermarket light bulbs.
 They imported products from Korea, then they would private label it with their own brand name and resell it.
 They were selling bulbs in yellow, blue, white, and they were brighter.
 Guys who rented cars would pop these into vehicles to make the car look cool.

 The company also had a business selling aftermarket auto parts wholesale.
 They would basically buy from importers and sell locally.
 California is known as the aftermarket auto parts import hub for America, all the large importers are in Southern California.
 Some of the largest eBay sellers are actually located there too.